module State:choice point (decision level) managementsig..end

 clause ->

-Subst.var list -> int -> (unit -> unit) -> literal array -> unit
+Subst.var list -> int -> (unit -> unit) -> literal array -> unitapply_split_right state context_literal context_unifier clause clause_index utility_function explanation

-, but applies a right split.
+is similar to State.apply_split_left, but applies a right split.

 Therefore, no new choice point is created,

-and the right split depends on other context literals which are given in explanation
+and the right split depends on other context literals which are given in explanation.

 val apply_propagation : state ->